nawforce/apex-assist/README.md

 ## QuickStart

+* Check your VSCode version is up to date
 * Install Apex Assist
 * Open a directory in VSCode containing Salesforce package source (MDAPI or SFDX format)
 * Run the command 'ApexAssist: Find zombies'